 Many of us punch the clock for decades dreaming of the moment when we finally can retire.
 But what happens if you retire only to find that post-work life is less thrilling than you imagined?

-Following are seven things you can do if you regret retirement.
+Following are some things you can do if you regret retirement.

 Many of us get flabbier as we age.
 Sitting behind a desk working long hours year after year is a recipe for a ballooning waistline.

 Now that you have extra time on your hands, use it to get fit.
 Getting active can give you a new lease on life, and new goals to pursue in retirement.

 If you’re not ready to go to the gym, check out “9 Free Ways to Work Out From Home.”